izzypt/CPP-Module-06/README.md

 Because s_value is a static member variable, s_value is shared between all objects of the class.

 Consequently, first.s_value is the same variable as second.s_value.
 The above program shows that the value we set using first can be accessed using second!

+<a id="serialization"></a>
+# What is serialization and deserialization

+Serialization is a technique for converting an item into a byte sequence that may be kept in memory.
+Once produced, the byte stream can be streamed to a remote receiving end through a communication channel.
+Deserialization is the inverse of serialization.

+Once produced, the deserliazation process byte stream converts into the original object definition.
+The C++ runtimes used this method to transfer compiled memory structures through the different components of application dynamic runtimes.

+###